Skip links

 For instance, if we have a client that doesn't have you know schema yet or working on their schema, we can go through and quickly generate 300 – 400 word schema descriptions that are composites of their existing content.

-It's also great for content for you know posts, social media posts and stuff like that.
+It's also great for content for you know My Business posts, social media posts and stuff like that.

 That's how we use ai writing tools.
 I'm not a huge focus on this topic but I figured it is relevant so I would bring it in.